How to Transfer Trademark Ownership in Assam: Process, Document and Benefits

 The process of trademark transfer involves legal documentation and official registration with the Registrar of Trademarks.
 Here’s a step-by-step breakdown:

-Step 1: Drafting a Trademark Assignment
+Step 1: Drafting the Assignment Agreement

 • Both parties must agree on the terms of the transfer.